ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 WT_APPLICATION_ERROR, where 0x00000000 corresponds to 0x52e4a40fa8db, and
 0xffffffff corresponds to 0x52e5ac983162.
-Note that there are codepoints inside that range of form "0x1f * N + 0x21" that are reserved by {{Section 8.1 of HTTP3}}; those have to be skipped when mapping the error codes (i.e. the two HTTP/3 error codepoints adjacent to a reserved codepoint would map to two adjacent WebTransport application error codepoints).
+Note that there are codepoints inside that range of form "0x1f * N + 0x21" that are reserved by {{Section 8.1 of HTTP3}}; those have to be skipped when mapping the error codes (i.e., the two HTTP/3 error codepoints adjacent to a reserved codepoint would map to two adjacent WebTransport application error codepoints).
 An example pseudocode can be seen in {{fig-remap-errors}}.